luizfdflores/deep-learning-RNN-gen-tv-script/README.md

-# deep-learning-RNN-gen-tv-script
+## DEEP LEARNING - TV SCRIPT GENERATOR PROJECT

-Code for Udacity`s Deep Learning course project, on generating new tv script based on previous inputed data.
+In this project, I've built an algorithm that, given generates new a new tv script, based on previous training data.